khaleds5769/apcsa-freedom-project/README.md

 The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a college application organizer.
+This blog will walk through my process of independently studying Swift in order to make my app for the college application organizer.

 ## Links